 What started as a small brand on the Gold Coast of Australia in 2010, Princess Polly has since expanded to a global market by pumping out thousands of trendy styles that seem to hit the mark for young women—at least on the looks front.
-By tapping into this youth market, as well as the world of Instagram and Tik Tok influencers and celebrities, Princess Polly has made this transformation from small Aussie startup to full-on fast fashion company.
+By tapping into this youth market, as well as the world of Instagram and TikTok influencers and celebrities, Princess Polly has made this transformation from small Aussie startup to full-on fast fashion company.

 But what does Princess Polly mean by that exactly?
 How is the brand impacting on people, the planet, and animals?
 We had a look at the brand for you and read between the lines of reports, standards, and certifications to answer this one crucial question: how ethical is Princess Polly?

 Princess Polly states it designs “products in small quantities based on customer demand, and therefore do not end up with any amount of unwanted product” and it aims ”to make products at the cheapest price, [striving] for good quality products while keeping prices reasonable”, but we have our doubts.

 There is no evidence it has worker empowerment initiatives such as collective bargaining or rights to make a complaint.
-It sources its final stage of production from countries with extreme risk of labour abuse, like China.
+It sources its final stage of production from countries with extreme risk of labour abuse.
 There is also no evidence it ensures payment of a living wage in its supply chain.
 While the brand prides itself on making its customers (“gals”) happy, it seems to forget about the “gals” in the supply chain who make the clothes.
-You can do better, Princess Polly!
+You can do better, Princess Polly.

 Princess Polly is also a prime example of an ultra fast fashion brand, launching new collections at lightning speed, which will very likely end up in a landfill.
 It is also often touted as being “poorly made” by reviews, and a lot of its products get returned (which the brand doesn’t charge for, surprise surprise).
-If customers do end up keeping a product, they often find it unravels after just a few washes!
+If customers do end up keeping a product, they often find it unravels after just a few washes.

-Luckily, the Good On You team found a few ‘Good’ and ‘Great’ brands to choose from next time you need to fill a gap in your wardrobe.
+Luckily, the Good On You team found a few “Good” and “Great” brands to choose from next time you need to fill a gap in your wardrobe.

-Ethical alternatives to Princess Polly
+“Good” and “Great” alternatives to Princess Polly